Enhance Cyber Defense with 2022 Cybersecurity Trends

 Digital transformation has rapidly accelerated connectivity—more devices, apps, and users are connecting to enterprise networks than ever before—resulting in an ever-expanding attack surface.
 This had led to new security challenges and concerns; in fact, 73% of respondents in a joint survey with Sapio Research indicated they were concerned about the size of their digital attack surface.

-As technology evolves, so must an enterprise’s cyber defence strategy.
+As technology evolves, so must an enterprise’s cyber defense strategy.
 The sheer number of connected devices, users, and apps has created visibility issues for security teams relying on disparate point products.
 62% of respondents admitted to having blind spots that weaken their security posture—particularly when it comes to cloud assets, networks, and end-user assets.

 Trend Micro Midyear 2022 Cybersecurity Roundup Report

-Each summer, Trend Micro analyses and correlates attack surface intelligence from approximately 400,000 commercial customers and 20 million consumer customers, alongside data lakes and partnering with third-party research firms.
+Each summer, Trend Micro analyzes and correlates attack surface intelligence from approximately 400,000 commercial customers and 20 million consumer customers, alongside data lakes and partnering with third-party research firms.
 We also review our 2022 security predictions to see which ones aligned with the trends in the first six months of the year.

 Our most recent report is especially beneficial to those with a hybrid staff—as this widened digital attack surface has led to new ransomware models alongside the resurgence of some familiar attack methods.
-Data compiled from Trend Micro™ Research, Trend Micro™ Smart Protection Network (SPN), and our Trend Micro™ Zero Day Initiative (ZDI) has painted a picture of a labour force once again in flux and an alliance of cybercriminals ready to use this insecurity to its advantage.
+Data compiled from Trend Micro™ Research, Trend Micro™ Smart Protection Network (SPN), and our Trend Micro™ Zero Day Initiative (ZDI) has painted a picture of a labor force once again in flux and an alliance of cybercriminals ready to use this insecurity to its advantage.

 Notable Midyear Trends